raspberrypilearning/stamping-app/en/step_1.md

 + How to use the `Pen`{:class="block3extensions"} extension to `stamp`{:class="block3extensions"} sprites
 + How to add code to the Stage

-You will now apply these skills to create your own project where you will choose your own sprites and backdrop to create a unique app.
+You will now apply these skills to create your own project where you will choose your own sprites, costumes and Backdrop to create a unique app.

 ## What you will make
 --- no-print ---